-We recognise the importance of monitoring our indirect Scope 3 GHG emissions and started tracking and disclosing indirect Scope 3 GHG emissions from business travel (category 6) and employee commuting (category 7) in FY2023.
+We recognise the importance of monitoring our indirect Scope 3 GHG emissions and disclosed indirect Scope 3 GHG emissions from business travel (category 6) and employee commuting (category 7) in FY2024.
 We aim to review our Scope 3 GHG emissions to better track and disclose our material Scope 3 GHG emissions and expand the reporting coverage of our Scope 3 GHG emissions on categories relevant to the Group wherever applicable and practicable.